 - Religious Education (core subject 10% of Curriculum Offer)

 - Mathematics

 - Literacy/English

 - Science

 - Geography

 - History

 - PSHE

 - RSE

-- Computing (specialist teacher)
+- Computing (specialist teacher Y1-Y6)

 - Spanish (specialist teacher)

 - Music (specialist teacher)

-- Art and Design (specialist teacher)
+- Art and Design (specialist teacher for Y2-Y6)

 - Physical Education, including swimming (specialist teacher)

 - Drama (KS2 only) with LAMDA qualifications (specialist teacher)

-R.E. is part of the curriculum from Nursery upwards and we use The Way, The Truth, The Life, a diocesan recommended scheme, as our main resource.
+R.E. is part of the curriculum from Nursery upwards and we use The Way, The Truth, The Life, a Diocesan recommended scheme, as our main resource.
 Children in all classes learn about other faiths: in the Foundation Stage this is largely through Festivals; KS1 and 2 follow the Diocesan Programme for the Teaching of Other Faiths.

-The taught curriculum includes Spanish, which is taught from Nursery, with Years 1-6 being taught by a subject specialist.
+The taught curriculum includes Spanish, which is taught from Nursery, with Reception-6 being taught by a subject specialist.